riyajames123/replication-hashimoto-bulkrnaseq/README.md

 # Replication Study: Bulk RNA-Seq Analysis in Hashimoto's Thyroiditis

-This repository contains shell and R scripts used to replicate the upstream bulk RNA-seq analysis pipeline from the study:
+This repository contains shell and R scripts used to replicate the bulk RNA-seq analysis pipeline from the study:

 > Yang, D., Wang, X., Sun, Y., Shao, Y., & Shi, X. (2024).
 Identification and experimental validation of genes associated with programmed cell death in dendritic cells of the thyroid tissue in Hashimoto’s thyroiditis. *International Immunopharmacology*, 142, 113083.